basaandewiel/basaandewiel.github.io/_posts/2022-05-05-Install-openVPN-on-openWRT.md

 ls ${OVPN_DIR}/*.ovpn
 ```

 This script generates only the .ovpn file the UDP/1194.
 You should copy this file and change a number of things to create a server config file for the TCP/443 version.
-You have to adapt the following after copying:
+You have to change the following after copying:
 ```
 user nobody
 group nogroup